The Life of Leon

 Lyrics

 This is one of John's most brilliant vocal compositions.
-The honesty of his phrasing reveals a vulnerable side.
+The honesty of his lyrics reveal a vulnerable side.
 It's attributes like these that have made Lennon's writing my favorite among the Beatles.

-Recorded entirely in Logic Pro, I used my Epiphone Elitist Sheraton tuned down a whole note for the electric accompaniment on the chorus.
-That's my Les Paul Studio through the Roland VG-88 using a modified violin patch for the flute solo at the end.
+Tracked with Logic Pro.
+I used the Epiphone Sheraton Elitist tuned down a whole step (not digitally transposed using the VG-88) for the electric accompaniment on the chorus and a Taylor for the acoustic tracks.
+That's a Les Paul Studio through the VG-88 using a modified violin patch for the flute solo at the end.

 When I Was Younger